 Initially, when a person has Type 2 diabetes, the individual’s pancreas will manufacture additional insulin to make up for it.
-However, over time, it is not able to keep up, and it won’t be able to make enough of the insulin in order to keep their blood glucose (blood sugar) at its normal level.
+However, over time, it cannot keep up, and it won’t be able to make enough of the insulin to keep their blood glucose (blood sugar) at its normal level.

-When blood glucose starts to build up in the blood rather than going into the body’s cells, there are some problems that can start to occur.
+When blood glucose starts to build up in the blood rather than going into the body’s cells, some problems can occur.
 One is that the individual’s cells begin to be starved for energy.

-However, it may also be necessary to take either an oral medication or even to take injections of insulin in order for the body to meet its target blood glucose levels.
+However, it may also be necessary to take either an oral medication or even to take injections of insulin for the body to meet its target blood glucose levels.
 Over time, Type 2 diabetes does tend to progress further.

 The good news is that if your looking for life insurance with type 2 diabetes and have your condition under control, you can get very affordable rates.

-Because both Type 1 and Type 2 diabetes can have such an effect on the body, the underwriters for diabetics life insurance policies will want to know as much as possible about your condition, as well as the way in which you are managing and/or controlling the situation.
+Because both Type 1 and Type 2 diabetes can have such an effect on the body, the underwriters for diabetics life insurance policies will want to know as much as possible about your condition and how you are managing or controlling the situation.

 What the Underwriters Want to Know If You Have Diabetes

 Life insurance applications require that you complete a health questionnaire for coverage.
-On this, you will be asked about basic personal information, such as your:
+It will ask about basic personal information, such as your:

 - Name and contact details, including your state of residence (as this can be a factor in the price of your insurance coverage)

 - Height and weight (i.e., your weight as it pertains to your height)

-- Smoking status (as well as any type of tobacco usage, including chewing of tobacco products)
+- Smoking status (as well as any tobacco usage, including chewing of tobacco products)

 - Marital status and children

-- Occupation and income (including any dangers that may exist in your occupation, such as working with tools and / or heavy equipment)
+- Occupation and income (including any dangers that may exist in your occupation, such as working with tools or heavy equipment)

 - Hobbies (especially any that could be particularly dangerous or risky such as rock climbing or sky diving)